lc00/wiki-experiment/Learning-Agile.md

 * Talk to team members separately and try to understand how their perspectives differ across the different roles.
   * Ask them what they think about each of the values and principles
+  * Find out what frustrates them, what motivates them, and what drives the decisions they make
+  * Find out which agile principles affect them the most (positively or negatively)
 * Find the agile practices the team thinks feel "empty" and are giving them better-than-not-doing-it results
 * Look for values or principles they're already tacitly aligned on
+* Help the team understand that working long hours leads to less code (not more), and the quality is lower too